slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"What the herd hates most is the one who thinks differently; it is not so much the opinion itself, but the audacity of wanting to think for themselves, something that they do not know how to do."  -- Arthur Schopenhauer (1788-1860)*
 + paulg@x -- Prediction: Most of the participants in the worst woke excesses of the 2010s will forget they were participants.
 Not because they’re deliberately lying, but because when people join mobs they’re not themselves, and such things are easy to forget.

+- One of the hardest lessons in adulthood is realizing some people just aren’t built for reflection or growth.
+They’ll make the same mistake for 20 years and call it a personality.
 - every snowflake is different but all snow is the same.
 -->